Diagnosis & Discovery of Sales Efforts / Sales Experience as a Value-Add for Business

-Assessing how & what (if, at all) has Salesperson enunciated or added to the Customer Experience of Buying/Selling can be very revealing!
+Assessing how & what (if, anything) the Salesperson has contrinbuted to the Customer Experience of Buying/Selling can be very revealing!

-The vast majority of businesses are unable to measure such effects and also not in a position to validate this expense/investment.
-(For any number of reasons – and, more than 70% of them are similar across instances).
-So, don’t despair – you are never alone in this journey of Selling!!).
+The majority of businesses cannot measure these effects and are also not equipped to justify this expense/investment.
+(For a variety of reasons; over 70% of them are consistent across cases).
+Therefore, don't worry – you are not alone in this situation!).

-This usually happens when feasibility of an alternative/option is less likely or difficult to exercise.
+This often occurs when the feasibility of an alternative or option is unlikely or challenging to implement.

 Indeed, definitive ambition (with characteristic determination) and certain established tools/technologies/systems can help you to bridge the chasm or achieve… …